TEMC CARES - REFUGEE SUPPORT COMMITTEE

 El Hogar lifts children away from lives of poverty and suffering and offers them love, hope, and the promise of a better life.
 Read more.

-We are looking for volunteers to collate soup labels and take eye glasses to CNIB.
+We are looking for volunteers to take eye glasses to CNIB.

 For further details: Lenore Bennett in the Volunteer Office, (416) 925-5977